NextCenturyCorporation/neon-dash/README.md

 This will generate the `<neon-dash-internal>/dist` directory.

-#### 5. Run the Neon Server and Neon Dashboard Docker Containers with Docker Compose
+#### 5. Run the NUCLEUS Data Server and the Neon Dashboard Docker Containers with Docker Compose

-This option uses Docker Compose to deploy the Neon Dashboard within an Nginx docker image alongside your existing Neon Server docker image.
+This deployment option uses Docker Compose to deploy the Neon Dashboard within an Nginx docker image alongside your existing NUCLEUS Data Server docker image.

 Run the following commands: